 Medium plus to deep ruby red.
 Dark fruits on the nose with some cedar and minerality.
 Heavy tannins (7/10) and full bodied.
 A beast that needs some time to develop and grow up.
 Fresh earthiness on the palate with red berries, solid acidity and a long finish.
-Drink from 2020 till 2040 — a year ago
+Drink from 2020 till 2040 — 2 years ago

 White flowers, marzipan and hints of jasmine.
 Sweet flavors of citrus, honeysuckle with a light Stoney finish.
 Fun and easy. — 5 years ago